 – Explore Fulidhoo Island

-For me, 6 days is enough if you manage to schedule everything properly.
+In my opinion, 6 days is good enough if you manage to schedule everything properly.
 If you’re into other activities such as diving, you might want to stay longer.

 Here are some things to note when planning your itinerary in Maldives: